-This year my big boy starts school, and as such, his little brother will also start at a new childcare, right next door.
+This year my big boy starts big school, and because of this move, his little brother will also start at a new childcare right next door.

-I figure this will make drop off and pick up a lot easier, well for me.
-But it will also be better for him because he will spend the next two years there and then go to school with friends he has already made at that preschool.
-Whereas the childcare he’s at now, and very settled in, is a couple of suburbs away.
+I figure this will make drop off and pick up a lot easier for me.
+But it will also be better for my preschooler because he will spend the next two years there and then hop over the fence to school with friends he has already made at that preschool.
+Whereas the childcare he’s at now – and very settled in – is a couple of suburbs away.

 But while it makes sense to change his childcare to me, it probably doesn’t for him.
 Which is why I want to ease him into things to make the transition a smooth one.